Syed Kamel Bakht: Death

 In August, a section of Mujib Bahini men entered into his area and befriended with the brothers.
 They used to live with them in their den.
 But after some days they went back to India.
 In mid October, they came back with more people with them.

-In November, Syed Kamel Bakht left for Kalkata to meet his party men and held meetings with central leader of his party Haider Akbar Khan Rano.
+In November, Syed Kamel Bakht left for Kolkata to meet his party men and held meetings with central leader of his party Haider Akbar Khan Rano.
 He described his struggle during the war and had asked the central leadership to visit his area.
 The leadership was keen to visit his area and planned to go there soon.

-When he returned from Kalkata to his area, he was killed with his henchman Shankar in his own den by Mujib Bahini men.
+When he returned from Kolkata to his area, he was killed with his henchman Shankar in his own den by Mujib Bahini men.
 They shot them from a very close distance with automatic rifles and ensured their death.

 His brother, Syed Deedar Bakht survived the attack as he was not his brother that night.
 But the Mujib Bahini men launched a fresh drive to hunt him down.
 This hunt continued even after the liberation war.